 If you’re looking for the best loose diamond buying opportunity, you may want to consider the following one.
 By filling out the form, you’ll give us a better idea of the important factors to consider when buying a stone.
 When you complete the form, you’ll be provided with a custom quote that will correspond to your preferences and give you our best offer.

 Based on this information, you probably have already reached the conclusion that diamond valuation isn’t an easy task.
 Carat measurements matter but so do many other features.
 Market forces are also at play, especially when it comes to rare diamonds that are in high demand.
-In contrast, the highly popular one carat diamonds tend to benefit from a much higher price stability.
+In contrast, the highly popular one-carat diamonds tend to benefit from much higher price stability.

 Getting a good deal is all about being informed.
 Hopefully, the resources provided in this guide will make it much easier for you to identify stones on the market that are worth buying.